OJ3PhD/courseragetdata/README.md

 * CodeBook.md - a code book/data dictionary describing the variables, the data, and the transformations I performed to clean up the data

 ### About run_analysis.R
 The R script run_analysis.R downloads data and performs analysis for the course project.
 You should download the script to your working directory run it.
 Here are a few things to note about the script.
-1. The script will automatically download the data from the web into your working directory and unzip the file.
+- The script will automatically download the data from the web into your working directory and unzip the file.
 If you have already downloaded and extracted the files to your working directory, you can prevent these steps by commenting out the relevant lines in the script.
-2. Mean and standard deviation measurements were extracted based on variable names (anything with mean or std in the name was chosen).
+- Mean and standard deviation measurements were extracted based on variable names (anything with mean or std in the name was chosen).
-3. Mad props to **Kaja Zupanc** on the course discussion forum for the tip on using the formula version of the aggregate function `aggregate(. ~ subject + activity, filtered_data, mean)`
+- Mad props to **Kaja Zupanc** on the course discussion forum for the tip on using the formula version of the aggregate function. `aggregate(. ~ subject + activity, filtered_data, mean)` worked like a charm!

+### About CodeBook.md
+I couldn't be arsed to go back and put in detailed descriptions for 79 variables that I know absolutely nothing about.
+I summarized what I could in this file, and put in blanket descriptions for most of the technical variables.
+I'll leave it up to you to decide whether it's enough...

+Off to camping!!!